RiverArchitect/RA_wiki/wiki/Connectivity.md

 To begin using the Connectivity module, first select a hydraulic [Condition](Signposts#conditions).
 In order to accurately determine where velocity is a barrier to fish passage, the selected condition must include velocity angle input rasters.

-Next, select least one [aquatic ambiance](SHArC#hefish) (fish species/lifestage) from the dropdown menu.
-The aquatic ambiance contains data specific to the fish species/lifestage.
-Aquatic ambiance data is used by the Connectivity module to determine if fish are able to traverse wetted areas by accounting for the organism's minimum swimming depth and maximum swimming speed (aquatic ambiance data is also used by [SHArC](SHArC) to determine habitat suitability).
-These data can be viewed/edited via the drop-down menu: `Select Aquatic Ambiance `  --> `DEFINE FISH SPECIES` (scroll to the "Travel Thresholds" section of the workbook).
+Next, select least one [Physical Habitat](SHArC#hefish) (fish species/lifestage) from the dropdown menu.
+The Physical Habitat contains data specific to the fish species/lifestage.
+Physical Habitat data is used by the Connectivity module to determine if fish are able to traverse wetted areas by accounting for the organism's minimum swimming depth and maximum swimming speed (Physical Habitat data is also used by [SHArC](SHArC) to determine habitat suitability).
+These data can be viewed/edited via the drop-down menu: `Select Physical Habitat `  --> `DEFINE FISH SPECIES` (scroll to the "Travel Thresholds" section of the workbook).

-Once the desired condition and aquatic ambiance(s) are selected, choose model discharges Q<sub>high</sub> and Q<sub>low</sub>.
+Once the desired condition and Physical Habitat(s) are selected, choose model discharges Q<sub>high</sub> and Q<sub>low</sub>.
 This defines the range of discharges over which to apply the connectivity analysis, simulating the changes in habitat connectivity for a flow reduction from Q<sub>high</sub> to Q<sub>low</sub>.
 For further explanation of the methodology used in the analysis, see [Methodology](Connectivity#Methodology).

 Outputs are stored in `Connectivity\Output\Condition_name\`.
 The outputs produced are: